apache/incubator-devlake-website/versioned_docs/version-v0.17/Configuration/SonarQube.md

 ### Token

-SonarQube token is required to add a connection.
+Please use an admin account to create the SonarQube token.
 Learn about [how to create a SonarQube token](https://sonarqube.inria.fr/sonarqube/documentation/user-guide/user-token/).

 ### Proxy URL (Optional)